 - Implement such other activities as may be legally required by the Federal Government, the State Emergency Response Commission (SERC), the Board of County Commissioners and/or the City Council.

 The LEPC meets quarterly on the second Tuesday of January, April, July, and October of each year at 1:30 p.m.
 LEPC meetings are open to the public.
-Meetings are generally held in the basement conference room B14 at the Missoula County Administrative Building at 199 W Pine St. The next LEPC meeting is scheduled for July 8, 2014 in the Missoula County Administration Building, Room B14.
+Meetings are generally held in the basement conference room B14 at the Missoula County Administrative Building at 199 W Pine St. The next LEPC meeting is scheduled for January 13, 2015 in the Missoula County Administration Building, Room B14.
 Interested members of the public are welcome and encouraged to attend.
-The meeting agenda is here.

 The following entities are represented on the LEPC: